 Andrew Heywood is THE authority on A Level Politics.
-This is a good purchase if you're aiming for an $A/A^$ .
+This is a good purchase if you're aiming for an A/A^ .

-6. UK Politics Annual Update 2020, Gallop (January 2020)
+6. UK Politics Annual Update 2021, Gallop (January 2021)

 Each year, there is an updated version of this textbook.
 It outlines key political changes from the previous year.
-I would recommend buying the 2020 and 2021 versions of this too.
-This will be available on the website.
+I would recommend buying the 2022 version of this in January.
+You will be given extracts from this throughout the course.

-The best Revision Guides to buy / access are:
+7. The best Revision Guides to buy / access are: